 CAUTION: IMPORTANT - DO NOT ATTEMPT TO ROTATE THE WHEEL OR RIDE THE BICYCLE UNTIL YOU HAVE CHECKED FOR PROPER CLEARANCE.
 YOU MAY DAMAGE THE COUNTER.

 Wiggle the wheel back and forth just a little.
 If the large counter gear rubs against the fork the fit is not correct.
-This can be sometimes be corrected by installing a washer between the outer side of the counter and the inside of the fork.
+This can sometimes be corrected by installing a washer between the outer side of the counter and the inside of the fork.
 Try this.
 If free rotation without rubbing cannot be obtained, the counter cannot be used on your bicycle.

 Check for clearances!